Create an Airwallex account today

 Business Finance Writer - AMER

-How to open a business bank account in the US
+How to open a business bank account in US

 What is a business bank account?

-If you operate as a corporation, partnership, or limited liability company (LLC), a separate business account is typically required.
-Sole proprietors and freelancers may not be legally required to use a business account, but many still choose to do so for organizational and professional purposes.
+In the US, if you operate a corporation, partnership, or limited liability company (LLC), you’re typically required in practice to have a business account that’s separate from your personal finances.
+Sole proprietors and freelancers don’t face that legal requirement, but many choose to have a business account for organizational and professional purposes.

 • Clear separation of finances: Keeping personal and business transactions apart simplifies bookkeeping and reduces tax errors.

-• Professional credibility: Paying suppliers or receiving client payments through a business account fosters trust and presents your business in a more professional manner.
+• Professional credibility: Paying suppliers or receiving client payments through a business account fosters trust and stability.

 • Access to financing: Many banks and fintech providers require a business account before offering credit cards, overdrafts, or small business loans.